 The Opportunity Zones program encourages long-term investment and job creation in low-income areas of the state by allowing investors to reinvest unrealized capital gains in designated census tracts.
 The state of Missouri has 161 federally-designated Opportunity Zones.
 Download a snapshot to learn more about Missouri’s Opportunity Zones.
 You can find even more details here.

-Machinery, equipment, and energy directly used to manufacture a product ultimately intended for sale is exempt from state sales tax and local use tax, but not local sales tax.
+Machinery, equipment, and energy directly used to manufacture a product ultimately intended for sale is exempt from state and local sales and use tax.
 Manufacturers’ inventories (raw materials, goods in process and finished goods) are exempt from inventory taxes.
 Learn more

 An important tax advantage for Missouri businesses is the amount of income considered taxable as only income earned in Missouri is taxed.
 And, in 2020, Missouri’s corporate income tax rate dropped to 4 percent, giving us one of the lowest rates in the U.S. It is important to note that Missouri has not adopted worldwide or nationwide unitary tax assessment in computing multinational corporate income tax liability.
 Learn more